 Ahhh, radio, it is a relationship that sometimes is hard to explain when you have been bitten by the bug.

-The Talking With Barbara Ganley About/On Radio by CogDogBlog, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-ShareAlike 3.0 Unported License.
+Talking With Barbara Ganley About/On Radio by CogDogBlog, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.